CaptainDario/RPI-Zero-MagicMirror/README.md

 ### Turn on and off the mirror with the PIR-sensor:
  * [1st option](https://github.com/paviro/MMM-PIR-Sensor) (Did not get this working)
  * [2nd option](https://github.com/mboskamp/MMM-PIR) (setup as described in the link and used the 'toggle_relay.py' as callback script)
-   * I had to follow [this suggestion](https://github.com/mboskamp/MMM-PIR/issues/10#issuecomment-519239401) to turn hdmi off:
+   * I had to follow [this suggestion](https://github.com/mboskamp/MMM-PIR/issues/10#issuecomment-519239401) to turn hdmi off/on:
      * in ~/MagicMirror/modules/MMM-PIR/callbackScripts/default/ the files "displayOff.sh" and "displayOff.sh" had to be slightly modified
      * change (line 1, displayOn.sh) from "" to "vcgencmd display_power 1"
      * change (line 1, displayOff.sh) from "" to "vcgencmd display_power 0"